tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-The logic for loading OpenGL functions was extracted out into [simple-opengl-loader.h](./lib/simple-opengl-loader.h) and is used as a single-header library.
+I also extracted the logic for loading OpenGL functions into a single-header library, [simple-opengl-loader.h](./lib/simple-opengl-loader.h).

 #### Linux